block-commons/block-commons/content/crypto-governance-research/overviews/EOS.md

 EOS Block Producers [burned](https://www.reddit.com/r/eos/comments/bm75ih/the_mainnet_34m_eos_accumulated_4_inflation_is/) 34 million EOS (~$272 million) from the eosio.saving account.
 These funds had accumulated from the 4% inflation which was to be used to fund project development through a [Worker Proposal System](https://medium.com/eosys/eos-worker-proposal-system-announcement-6addcfb0134c).
 This idea fell out of favor with the EOS BPs and community, and 15 BPs supported the proposal to burn accumulated savings [on May 8](https://www.eosx.io/tx/26ca16319febafc0942a8c6e3be26c16b84846b7cfe5f6ade906a0b86a6c2bb7?listView=actions).
 New tokens are still accumulating in the savings account, but this seems likely to be removed as there is an open [referendum](https://eosauthority.com/polls_details?proposal=inflation_20190307&prev=search) to remove the 4% inflation for development entirely, which has almost unanimous support from around 2.7% of EOS tokens that have voted.

+### Sep 2019

+A settlement between the SEC and EOS was [announced](https://www.sec.gov/news/press-release/2019-202) in which Block.One must pay $24 million in penalties for conducting an unregistered securities sale.
+This relates to the sale of ERC-20 EOS tokens in a year-long ICO that raised $4.1 billion, the fine amounting to 0.6% of the raised amount.
+According to Block.One's [press release](https://block.one/news/block-one-announces-settlement-with-us-securities-and-exchange-commission/) the settlement only applies to the ERC-20 tokens, which have since been swapped for EOS mainnet tokens, considered to be in the clear and not require SEC registration for trading.

+### Nov 2019

+The EOS blockchain [entered](https://cointelegraph.com/news/eos-blockchain-congested-eidos-airdrop-95-of-transfers) "congestion mode" due to a surge in transactions related to an airdrop program (EIDOS), which at one stage accounted for 95% of all EOS transactions.
+One effect is that users who have less staked EOS are unable to make transactions until demand for the airdrop subsides or its CPU lease expires in 30 days.
+Another effect was a surge of 100,000% in the cost of CPU time on the network.

+Block.One [announced](https://cointelegraph.com/news/eos-creator-blockone-to-vote-for-block-producers-with-95-of-coins) that it is going to begin voting for block producers with the 9.5% of EOS it controls - classifying itself as a "Small, but significant EOS token holder".
+Block.One did not announce how they will be voting.

+EOS New York [tweeted](https://twitter.com/eosnewyork/status/1199813240307568641) to uncover the fact that 6 of the registered EOS BPs appear to be operated by the same entity.
+Although the BPs in question are [not in the top 21 active BPs](https://twitter.com/BlockCommons/status/1200133433009287168), they were receiving rewards regularly as standby BPs.